dox-boop/Self-Valet-Parking-and-Obstacle-Avoidance-Vehicle-ESP32/README.md

 The default I2C pins (21/22) were remapped to avoid layout congestion.
 * **Data Line (`SDA`):** `GPIO 17`
 * **Clock Line (`SCL`):** `GPIO 19`
-* **Power:** `VCC` -> `3.3V` or `5V` (depending on module regulator) | `GND` -> `Common GND`
+* **Power:** `VCC` -> `3.3V` / `5V` | `GND` -> `Common GND`

 ---

 ## 4. Power Distribution & Circuit Architecture

-Power management in robotics is arguably more critical than logic, as motor stalls can instantly crash a microcontroller.
+Because this prototype was tethered to lab bench power rather than an onboard battery pack, power routing required strict attention to voltage levels to protect the logic circuits.

-### The Ground Loop & Noise Problem
+### The Split-Rail Lab Setup
-DC motors are electrically noisy.
-When the L298N driver reverses polarity to the motors (changing direction), massive flyback voltage spikes are generated.
-If the ESP32 and the motors share an unregulated power rail, these voltage spikes will trigger the ESP32's internal Brown-Out Detector (BOD), causing a system reboot loop.
+DC motors generate massive flyback voltage spikes when changing direction.
+If the ESP32 and the motors shared a single unregulated line, these spikes would trigger the ESP32's internal Brown-Out Detector (BOD), causing a system reboot loop.

-### The Engineered Solution: Star Grounding & Regulated Rails
-To solve this, we implemented a split-rail power topology:
+To prevent this, the circuit utilizes a split-rail power topology sourced from the lab regulators:
-1. **The 12V High-Current Rail:** The 12V battery connects strictly to the 12V input terminal of the L298N driver.
-This rail handles raw, noisy current surges up to 2-3 Amps.
+1. **The 12V High-Current Rail:** The lab power supply's 12V output connects strictly to the 12V input terminal of the L298N driver.
+This rail handles the raw, noisy current required by the DC motors.
-2. **The 5V Logic Rail:** The 12V line is spliced and fed into the LM2596 Buck Converter (or 7805 regulator).
-This component magnetically isolates the logic side.
-The clean 5V output powers the ESP32's `VIN` pin and provides the steady voltage required by all three HC-SR04 sensors.
+2. **The 5V Logic Rail:** A secondary regulated 5V line from the lab equipment is routed directly to the logic side.
+This clean 5V output powers the ESP32's `VIN` pin and provides the steady voltage required by the three HC-SR04 sensors.
-3. **Star Grounding:** The ground pins of the battery, L298N, Buck Converter, ESP32, and all sensors are tied together at a single centralized point to ensure a universal 0V reference without ground loops.
+3. **Star Grounding:** The ground lines from the 12V supply, the 5V supply, the L298N, the ESP32, and all sensors are tied together at a single centralized point.
+This creates a universal 0V reference without creating destructive ground loops.

 ---

 ## 5. Kinematic Model & Drive System Theory

 The vehicle operates on a **Differential Drive Kinematic Model**.
-Unlike standard Ackermann steering found in passenger cars (where front wheels pivot on an axle), a differential drive system relies on two independently driven parallel wheels and a frictionless rear caster for balance.
+A differential drive system relies on two independently driven parallel wheels and a frictionless rear caster for balance.

-### Kinematic Equations
-The motion of the robot is entirely dictated by the rotational velocities of the left wheel (V_L) and the right wheel (V_R).
-* **Linear Velocity (V):** V = (V_R + V_L) / 2
-* **Angular Velocity (W):** W = (V_R - V_L) / L *(where L is the track width between the two wheels)*

 ### Steering Dynamics via PWM
-We translate this physical model into embedded C++ logic by manipulating V_R and V_L using the L298N driven by 8-bit PWM signals (0-255).
+We translate this physical model into embedded C++ logic by manipulating the left and right wheels using the L298N driven by 8-bit PWM signals (0-255).
 * **Straight Line Cruise:** `ENA = 200`, `ENB = 200`.
 Both motors receive identical average voltage, resulting in a theoretical straight path.
 * **Sweeping Turn:** Abruptly stopping one wheel to turn causes skid steering.
 Skidding causes the chassis to shudder, introducing massive vibration noise into the ultrasonic sensor readings.
 Instead, our algorithm employs a sweeping arc differential.
 To turn left, `ENA` (Left Motor) is dropped to `120` while `ENB` (Right Motor) is maintained at `200`.
 This reduces the angular velocity on the inner radius, pivoting the chassis smoothly around the slower wheel.